 Miracle column is on the Rokin.

-A chapel is soon built on the spot where the Miracle of Amsterdam took place.
-After this chapel is completely destroyed by the great city fire of 1452, a large neo-Gothic church is built on that spot.
-After the Alteration of 1578, the now renamed Nieuwezijds Kapel comes into the hands of the Reformed Church in 1580.
+A chapel was quickly built on the spot where the Miracle of Amsterdam took place: the Heilige Stede.
+After the first chapel was completely destroyed by the great city fire of 1452, a large Gothic church is built on that spot.
+After the Alteratie in 1578, the now renamed Nieuwezijds Kapel comes into the hands of the Reformed Church in 1580.
 The maintenance too.
 In 1890, the church closes its doors due to dilapidation.
 The Catholics - who started a revival at the end of the nineteenth century - and the Protestants are at each other's throats.
 The Reformed Church wants to demolish the church and thus stop the advance of the Catholics; those same Catholics want to preserve their Heilige Stede for eternity.
-Unfortunately, they draw the short straw.
+Unfortunately, they loose.
 In 1908, the church is demolished.

 Fragments